awsdocs/aws-systems-manager-user-guide/doc_source/sysman-paramstore-walk.md

 # Parameter Store Walkthroughs<a name="sysman-paramstore-walk"></a>

-The following walkthroughs show you how to create, store, and run parameters with Parameter Store in a test environment\.
+The walkthroughs in this section show you how to create, store, and run parameters with Parameter Store in a test environment\.
 These walkthroughs show you how to use Parameter Store with other Systems Manager capabilities\.
 You can also use Parameter Store with other AWS services\.
 For more information, see [Using Secure String Parameters With Other AWS Services](sysman-paramstore-securestring.md#sysman-paramstore-securelam)\.

 **Topics**
 + [Walkthrough: Create and Use a Parameter in a Command \(Console\)](sysman-paramstore-console.md)